kyma-incubator/compass/docs/investigations/postgres/postgres.md

 | 10 000    | 1.4 ms       | 7.5 ms           |
 | 100 000   | 1.4 ms       | 8-10 ms          |

-2. Query for all details of all applications.
+2. The query for all details of all applications.
-To run query, use `select.go` and remove from query `where` clause.
+To run a query, use `select.go` and remove from query `where` clause.

 | Apps No.  | With indexes | Without indexes  |
 |---------- |--------------|------------------|